 One of the most coveted Walt Disney World discounts is the PIN or unique offer code.
-In this post, we’ll offer info about improving your odds of receiving a PIN code, what they look like, the dates of our most recent code, and why (or whether) you should care.
+In this post, we’ll offer info about improving your odds of receiving a PIN code, what they look like, the dates of our most recent code, and why you should care.
 (Last updated May 7, 2019.)

 If you’ve never heard of PIN codes or have not received an email from Disney about a “PIN code,” this all might sound unfamiliar, so let’s start with the basics.
 PIN codes are the most exclusive of Walt Disney World discounts–they are targeted, non-transferrable discount offers sent to a limited number of recipients that offer deep-discounts for select travel dates or early booking of a special offer.